Natasa-C/Introduction-to-Robotics/Laboratory homeworks/README.md

 # Laboratory homeworks

-1. Make various colors using an RGB led and 3 potentiometers.
+##1st Homework
+**analogRGBControl**: Controlling the colors of the RGB LED by reading the value of the potentiometers and mapping each one to a color: R, G, or B